 “Integrating obesity prevention messages and strategies and creating linkages among these settings where families spend much of their time offers potential for a sustainable approach that promotes healthy eating and physical activity as key factors in overall healthy child development,” explained Dr. Nancy Sherwood, Ph.D., co-investigator for the NET-Works trial and director of scientific development at the HealthPartners Institute for Education and Research.

 Results from the GROW and Net-Works trials will be available in 2017.

 This is the first in a two-part series about the COPTR trials.
-Part 2 highlights the COPTR trials based at Stanford University and Case Western Reserve University.
+Part 2 will highlight the COPTR trials based at Stanford University and Case Western Reserve University.

 Recent articles about the COPTR trials:

 - Forging a future of better cardiovascular health: addressing childhood obesity (Journal of the American College of Cardiology, 2014)

 - Childhood Obesity Prevention and Treatment Research (COPTR): interventions addressing multiple influences in childhood and adolescent obesity (Contemporary Clinical Trials, 2013)

 - IMPACT: a multi-level family and school intervention targeting obesity in urban youth (Contemporary Clinical Trials, 2013)